• About Texas Travel Talk

 Ennis

-Ennis, TX, is only about 1-1/2 hours east of Dallas.
+Ennis, TX, is approximately 1.5 hours east of Dallas.
 And the drive there is impeccable in the spring.
 When you arrive in Ennis, go by the visitor center and pick up a bluebonnet trails guide – it will show you the way to the beautiful fields of bluebonnets and other wildflowers.
-I made this trail last year and was so impressed with the bluebonnets I saw I’ll probably go back this year.
+I made this trail last year and was so impressed with the bluebonnets I saw, I’ll probably go back this year.

 Tri-Cities